 Key provisions of the CCA are provided below, along with an evaluation of permitting activities of the project (see Table 2-2).
-The text below also describes how the project aligns with the SMCLCP for Locations 5 and 6 and how the signs at Locations 2 and 9-2 are consistent with the Half Moon Bay LCP and the Pacifica LCP, respectively.
+The text below also describes how the project aligns with the SMCLCP for Locations 5 and 6 and how the sign at Location 2 would have been and Location 9-2 is consistent with the Half Moon Bay LCP and the Pacifica LCP, respectively.